Jack55rus/unsup_hem/README.md

 With the default configuration, 19 masks are generated.
 Using other parameters you can generate many more.
 At this point, unsupervised part is finished.

 Run train_loop.py
-The network consists of a supervised and self-supervised branches.
+The network consists of the supervised and self-supervised branches.
 There are 2 types of augmentations used in this code.
 Space-invariant augs mean that the corresponding mask is not changed after applying (e.g., collor jitter, blur, etc).
 Space-variant augs change the mask (e.g., rotation, zoom, etc).
 For the supervised part, first, space-invariant ones are applied, then space-variant.